Bourbon Bacon Jam

 Brown Sugar — Light brown sugar is used here, but dark brown sugar works just as well and adds a slightly deeper molasses flavor.
 The sugar is what gives the jam its signature sticky, glossy texture and helps the liquid reduce into that thick, jammy consistency.

 Coffee — Brewed coffee adds a welcome bitterness that keeps the jam from being overly sweet.
 Use whatever you have on hand, even leftover morning coffee works perfectly.
-Don’t skip it; it’s what gives this jam its depth.
+Don’t skip it.
+It’s what gives this jam its depth.

 Bourbon — Bourbon is an American whiskey made from at least 51% corn and aged in charred oak barrels.
 The alcohol fully cooks off during the long simmer, leaving behind that signature caramel-oak flavor.
 If you don’t have bourbon on hand, rye whiskey is the best substitute.